Sample Mean: A Comprehensive Guide to Understanding, Calculating, and Applying Statistical Averages

 I’ve seen the sample mean calculation transform businesses across various industries.

 However, applying it in real-world scenarios isn’t without challenges.
-One common pitfall I’ve encountered is the misapplication to skewed data.
+One common pitfall I’ve encountered is the misapplication of skewed data.

 For instance, in a project with a major retailer, we initially used sample mean to analyze customer wait times.
 However, after noticing some extreme outliers, we switched to median calculations for a more accurate representation.